-About the Leadership Department (LEAD)
+About the Department of Leadership (LEAD)

 Core Values

 We understand that as we live our lives, the following core values are connected to one another: community, service, integrated life, and human dignity.
 These are explained below, with particular behaviors described in an effort to capture the way the core values are lived out by participants in the Leadership program.